jpdoyle/scromble/DESIGN.md

 - 1 exbibyte file requires <=17GiB  of memory

 Which seems like pretty reasonable memory overhead to me.

+NOTE: for speed, `scromble` double-buffers the HMAC prefix table's read buffer, so the actual memory usage is more like `4*block_size`, ie, `(4/3)*total_mem`.
+So if you want to decrypt a 1 exbibyte file, you'll need to use a computer with ~23GiB of memory.

 (In Progress) Secret Shared format
 ==================================